 Distance & Continuing Education (DCE) provides support for the Distance Learning mission of UF by coordinating resources for developing and administering distance learning courses and programs.
 The primary goal of DCE is to assist academic units in extending UF's resources beyond the traditional boundaries of the main UF campus.

 The Office of Faculty Development and Teaching Excellence (FDTE) fosters and develops a culture of teaching excellence by supporting all faculty at every career stage.
 FDTE offers an array of activities and resources such as workshops or a technology tutorial, research on various teaching practices, or simply the ability to connect with other faculty.
 In addition, the FDTE believes in and works diligently to celebrate the many successes of faculty in the area of teaching excellence.

-The Finance Office is responsible for oversight, development and monitoring support budgets and auxiliary funds within the Associate Provost's office; UF Online, Distance & Continuing Education, Center for Online Innovation and Production, and Faculty Development and Teaching Excellence.
-The Finance Office also has fiduciary responsibility for self-funded educational opportunities, credit and non-credit, ensuring compliance with all State and University rules, regulations and statutes and adherence to the UF handbook on business procedures.
-The Finance Office also serves as a single point of contact for internal and legislative audits regarding UF Online and DCE-managed programs.
+The Finance/HR Office is responsible for oversight, development and monitoring of adminsitrative support budgets and auxiliary funds within the Associate Provost's Office of Teaching and Technology; UF Online, Distance & Continuing Education, Center for Online Innovation and Production, Faculty Development and Teaching Excellence and Information Design and Delivery.
+This office provides HR support and also serves as the HR liaison for all of Office of Teaching and Technology.

 The Distance Education and Self-Funded Program Work Group is charged with reviewing proposals for new self-funded programs and distance learning fees for on-book programs, and then forwarding their recommendations concerning those proposals to the University Provost.